History of Port Vale F.C.: 1939–1950: World War II and the post-war revival

-By the summer of 1944 the club had revived their first team, had found a location in Hamil Road, Burslem for their new stadium and had started a fund to raise £30,000 for this purpose.
+By the summer of 1944, the club had revived their first team, had found a location in Hamil Road, Burslem, for their new stadium and had started a fund to raise £30,000 for this purpose.
 Jack Diffin was appointed team manager to supervise the 1944–45 roster of games.
-With Germany and Japan's defeat peace was restored and the 1946–47 season began.
+With Germany and Japan's defeat, peace was restored, and the 1946–47 season began.
 Morris Jones bagged 26 goals as the club finished in a respectable tenth place.
 It was also the club's most successful year financially up to that point, with a net profit of over £4,000 recorded.
 Jones lost his scoring touch in 1947–48 and was sold to Swindon Town for £2,500 in November 1947.
-The club finished in eighth, but made a loss in the transfer market and over the season as a whole.
+The club finished in eighth but made a loss in the transfer market and over the season as a whole.
 The 1948–49 was largely forgettable, though the club made record profits of just over £7,000.
 The five figure sum received for Bill Pointon played a big part in this profit.

-The club started 1949–50 with 86 players, though only 27 of these were full-time professionals.
-A pre-season acquisition of a young Ray King from Ashington would later prove significant, though the signing of defender Lol Hamlett would be of greater short team importance.
-The season saw another mid-table finish, though most of the talk was on the subject of the up-and-coming stadium in Burslem.
+The club started 1949–50 with 86 players, though only 27 were full-time professionals.
+A pre-season acquisition of a young Ray King from Ashington would later prove significant.
+However, the signing of defender Lol Hamlett would be of greater short-team importance.
+The season saw another mid-table finish, though most of the talk was on the up-and-coming stadium in Burslem.
 A massive £20,000 was raised for the sale of Ronnie Allen to West Brom.
-One major setback was government refusal of permission to transfer of a stand from the old stadium to the new, despite the protestations of local MP Albert Davies.
+One major setback was the government's refusal of permission to transfer a stand from the old stadium to the new, despite the protestations of local MP Albert Davies.